realxen/osquery-rs-sdk/README.md

 [![CI][ci-image]][ci-link]
 [![MIT Licensed][license-image]][license-link]

-A Rust SDK for building [osquery](https://osquery.io) extensions.
-Create custom tables, loggers, config providers, and distributed query handlers as native Rust binaries that plug into `osqueryd` or `osqueryi`.
+A feature-complete Rust SDK for building [osquery](https://osquery.io) extensions -- custom tables (read-only and writable), loggers, config providers, and distributed query handlers as native binaries that plug into `osqueryd` or `osqueryi`.

 ## Features